Kabiye language: Tones

 Kabiye is a tonal language, meaning that pitch differences are used to distinguish one word from another.
-These contrasts may be lexical (e.g. ɖálʋ́ "elder brother" ~ ɖálʋ̀ "intestinal worm") or grammatical (e.g. ɛɛkɔŋ́ "he isn't coming" ~ ɛɛ́kɔŋ "(when) he comes" ~ ɛ́ɛkɔ́ŋ "if he doesn't come).
+These contrasts may be lexical (e.g. ɖálʊ́ "elder brother" ~ ɖálʊ̀ "intestinal worm") or grammatical (e.g. ɛɛkɔŋ́ "he isn't coming" ~ ɛɛ́kɔŋ "(when) he comes" ~ ɛ́ɛkɔ́ŋ "if he doesn't come).

 There are two tones, high (H) and low (L).
 Six tone contours are possible on mono- and disyllabic nouns (H, L, HL, LH, HLH, LHL) and three on the imperative form of the verb (H, L, HL).

 Kabiye also has automatic downstep, where a H following a L is always pronounced on a lower pitch than the preceding H within the same phonological phrase.
 Numerous tonal processes occur once words are placed in context.

 The contour HLH always surfaces as HꜜHH ~ HHꜜH (depending on the consonant–vowel structure that it associates to).
 This is a postlexical process that occurs wherever the context permits, within words and across word boundaries.

 There is lexical L tone spreading in the verb phrase and the associative noun phrase.